-8.3 Right to exercise significant influence or control over the foreign company of circumstances, including the foreign company's constitution (or equivalent), the rights attached to shares or securities which the individual/legal entity holds, a shareholder's agreement, and any other agreement.

-An individual/legal entity may hold a right to exercise significant influence or control over a foreign company as a result of a variety

-The following are some non-exhaustive examples of what might constitute a right to exercise significant influence or control.
+- 8.3.1 An individual/legal entity may hold a right to exercise significant influence or control over a foreign company as a result of a variety of circumstances, including the foreign company's constitution (or equivalent), the rights attached to shares or securities which the individual/legal entity holds, a shareholder's agreement, and any other agreement. - 8.3.2 The following are some non-exhaustive examples of what might constitute a right to exercise significant influence or control. - An individual/ legal entity has absolute decision making and/or veto rights over decisions relating to the running of the business of the foreign company, such as: - Adopting or amending the foreign company's business plan;

-- An individual/legal entity has absolute decision making and/or veto rights over decisions relating to the running of the business of the foreign company, such as: - Adopting or amending the foreign company's business plan; - Changing the nature of the foreign company's business; - Making any borrowing from lenders; - Appointment or removal of the chief executive officer: - Establishing or amending any profit-sharing, bonus or other incentive schemes for directors or employees; - Granting options under a share option or other share-based incentive scheme.
+- Changing the nature of the foreign company's business; - Making any borrowing from lenders; - Appointment or removal of the chief executive officer; - Establishing or amending any profit-sharing, bonus or other incentive schemes for directors or employees; - Granting options under a share option or other share-based incentive scheme